adrianyorke/forbiddenplanet/README.md

 ### 1.3 Robot Framework
 Here's the introductory paragraph from robotframework.org:

-> [Robot Framework](http://robotframework.org/) is a generic open source automation framework for acceptance testing,
+> “[Robot Framework](http://robotframework.org/) is a generic open source automation framework for acceptance testing,
 > acceptance test driven development (ATDD), and robotic process automation (RPA).
 It has easy-to-use tabular test data syntax
 > and it utilizes the keyword-driven testing approach.
 Its testing capabilities can be extended by test libraries implemented
 > either with Python or Java, and users can create new higher-level keywords from existing ones using the same syntax that
-> is used for creating test cases.
+> is used for creating test cases.”

 [Robot Framework User Guide](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html) contains all you need to get started and it also covers more advanced topics such as development of your own test libraries.